2D incompressible inviscid Oldroyd-B equations: ill-posedness, long time existence, and high Weissenberg number limit: Introduction

 \subsubsection{Voigt regularization}

 A natural way to control smoothing-driven instability is to introduce a {Voigt (Kelvin--Voigt) type} regularization, i.e. to modify the time evolution by applying an elliptic or fractional operator to the time derivative (schematically, replacing $\partial_t$ by $(I+\varepsilon \mathcal{A})\partial_t$ for a positive self-adjoint elliptic $\mathcal{A}$).
 In incompressible fluid dynamics, the prototypical Navier--Stokes--Voigt model \cite{KT} adds a term of the form $-\alpha^2 \Delta \partial_t u$, and can be interpreted as a Kelvin--Voigt viscoelastic model; it has been used both as a physically meaningful viscoelastic closure and as a mathematically favorable regularization that improves well-posedness and long-time behavior.
 A notable feature of Voigt regularizations (in contrast to adding viscosity) is that they are typically {conservative}: they regularize the conserved energy, preserve steady states, and avoid spurious boundary layers, which makes them well suited for long-time dynamics and limiting procedures.
 Beyond fluids, Voigt regularizations have also been exploited in magnetohydrodynamic contexts \cite{CP, LT} (e.g. as a magnetic relaxation mechanism to construct equilibria as long-time limits) and in Boussinesq-type systems \cite{I}, where they yield global regularity and convergence as the regularization is removed.
+Similarly, in the recent study of sea-ice dynamics, the ill-posedness of the original sea-ice rheology \cite{boutros-2} also leads to the study of the non-Newtonian stress tensor with Voigt regularization \cite{boutros-1}.
 These precedents motivate our use of Voigt/Kelvin--Voigt ideas as a principled regularization framework in the present inverse setting.